Myrmex (Attic woman): Mythology

+Interpretation

+The story of the transformation of the Myrmidons is older than that of the girl, and it was probably what prompted the invention of Myrmex's myth in the first place.
+Meanwhile Athena's worship in Boeotia and Thessaly connected her to the plough and corn.

 Due to the language used about Athena loving Myrmex, some have taken it to mean that the myth has homosexual undertones.
 Robert Graves theorized that Myrmex could be the name of some ancient Northern Greek mother-goddess who did invent the plough, and archaeology supports a claim for indigenous European invention.